dell/csm-docs/content/docs/concepts/resiliency/_index.md

 For more background on the forced deletion of Pods in a StatefulSet, please visit [Force Delete StatefulSet Pods](https://kubernetes.io/docs/tasks/run-application/force-delete-stateful-set-pod/#:~:text=In%20normal%20operation%20of%20a,1%20are%20alive%20and%20ready).

-CSM for Resiliency and [Non graceful node shutdown](https://github.com/kubernetes/enhancements/tree/master/keps/sig-storage/2268-non-graceful-shutdown) are mutually exclusive.
-One shall use either CSM for Resiliency or Non graceful node shutdown feature provided by Kubernetes.
+Container Storage Module for Resiliency and [Non graceful node shutdown](https://github.com/kubernetes/enhancements/tree/master/keps/sig-storage/2268-non-graceful-shutdown) are mutually exclusive.
+One shall use either Resiliency or Non graceful node shutdown feature provided by Kubernetes.

-## CSM for Resiliency High-Level Description
+## Container Storage Module for Resiliency High-Level Description

-CSM for Resiliency is designed to make Kubernetes Applications, including those that utilize persistent storage, more resilient to various failures.
+Resiliency is designed to make Kubernetes Applications, including those that utilize persistent storage, more resilient to various failures.
 The first component of the Resiliency module is a pod monitor that is specifically designed to protect stateful applications from various failures.
 It is not a standalone application, but rather is deployed as a _sidecar_ to CSI (Container Storage Interface) drivers, in both the driver's controller pods and the driver's node pods.
-Deploying CSM for Resiliency as a sidecar allows it to make direct requests to the driver through the Unix domain socket that Kubernetes sidecars use to make CSI requests.
+Deploying Container Storage ModuleResiliency as a sidecar allows it to make direct requests to the driver through the Unix domain socket that Kubernetes sidecars use to make CSI requests.

-Some of the methods CSM for Resiliency invokes in the driver are standard CSI methods, such as NodeUnpublishVolume, NodeUnstageVolume, and ControllerUnpublishVolume.
-CSM for Resiliency also uses proprietary calls that are not part of the standard CSI specification.
+Some of the methods Resiliency invokes in the driver are standard CSI methods, such as NodeUnpublishVolume, NodeUnstageVolume, and ControllerUnpublishVolume.
+Resiliency also uses proprietary calls that are not part of the standard CSI specification.
 Currently, there is only one, ValidateVolumeHostConnectivity that returns information on whether a host is connected to the storage system and/or whether any I/O activity has happened in the recent past from a list of specified volumes.
-This allows CSM for Resiliency to make more accurate determinations about the state of the system and its persistent volumes.
-CSM for Resiliency is designed to adhere to pod affinity settings of pods.
+This allows for Resiliency to make more accurate determinations about the state of the system and its persistent volumes.
+Resiliency is designed to adhere to pod affinity settings of pods.

-Accordingly, CSM for Resiliency is adapted to and qualified with each CSI driver it is to be used with.
-Different storage systems have different nuances and characteristics that CSM for Resiliency must take into account.
+Accordingly,Resiliency is adapted to and qualified with each CSI driver it is to be used with.
+Different storage systems have different nuances and characteristics for Resiliency must take into account.

-## CSM for Resiliency Capabilities
+## Container Storage Module for Resiliency Capabilities

-CSM for Resiliency provides the following capabilities:
+Container Storage Module for Resiliency provides the following capabilities:

 {{<table "table table-striped table-bordered table-sm">}}
 | Capability                              | PowerScale | Unity XT | PowerStore | PowerFlex | PowerMax |